DanielWGross/ansible/README.md

 - Neovim Config
 - Config Oh My Zsh
 - Config Tmux
-- Dell Display Switcher w/ Stream Deck?
 - The .zshrc file, once "complete", should probably just be on github and then a task to copy it over to where it needs to go.
-- Updates hosts file with task (currently not working)
+- Export Stream Deck Config

 ## Introduction